balena-io-hardware/etcherPro-assemblyGuide-doc/README.md

 #### Steps

-1. Inspect the top shell for any imperfections and use the file to remove any rough edges
+1. Inspect the top shell for any imperfections and use the file to remove any rough edges.

 2. Inspect the 4 x M3 countersunk holes of the bottom shell
   - Use the M3 countersunk screw and make sure it sits flush with the surface